Introduction to NVivo for Qualitative Data Analysis & Management (Full day)

-Course fee is R 1 000 per person (includes refreshments)
+Course fee is R 1 000 per person (refreshments provided)

-At the end of the session participants will have learned and practised:
+At the end of the course participants will have learned and practised: